-It is unlawful for an employer to make deductions from an employee’s wages or underpay unless the employer has the employee’s agreement to the deduction or underpayment in writing.
-This agreement needs to be signed by the employee.
+It is unlawful for an employer to make deductions from an employee’s wages or underpay them, unless the employer has the employee’s agreement to the deduction or underpayment in writing.
+This agreement also needs to be signed by the employee themselves.

 This will be the case even if the employee owes the employer money.

-If an employer makes a deduction that is not agreed the employee will be able to pursue the employer in either in the employment tribunal for unlawful deductions from wages and/or breach of contract.
-In the alternative an employee could bring a claim in the civil courts for breach of contract.
+If an employer makes a deduction that is not agreed by the employee, you will be able to pursue the employer in either in the employment tribunal for unlawful deductions from wages, and/or breach of contract.
+In the case of the latter, an employee could bring a claim in the civil courts for breach of contract.

-Bonus claims can be particularly valuable to an employee and require a careful analysis of the provisions that have been agreed between employer and employee.
-Often an employer will state that a bonus is completely discretionary and non contractual however this may not be the case if the bonus is paid regularly and/or based on measurable factors.
+Bonus claims can also be particularly valuable to an employee and require a very careful analysis of the provisions that have been agreed between employer and employee.
+Often, an employer will state that a bonus is completely discretionary and non contractual, however this may not be the case if the bonus is paid regularly and/or based on measurable factors or goals.